IOI Corporation Bhd

 50. Sells RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-[Externally verified] In the company's 2021 ACOP it is reported that it sells 87% of RSPO-certified palm oil through Segregated or Identity Preserved supply chains.
+The company's RSPO ACOP 2023 reports that the company sold 94.13% of RSPO-certified palm oil through Segregated or Identity Preserved supply chains in 2023.

 -